 Why buy a grill rack?

-All outdoor grills feature a grate that keeps food elevated above the flame and coals so that they don’t burn, but additional specialty grill racks are designed to better cook certain types of foods on both indoor and outdoor grills.
+All outdoor grills feature a grate that keeps food above the flame and coals so they don’t burn, but additional specialty grill racks are designed to better cook certain types of foods on indoor and outdoor grills.
 Shrimp cooks faster than burgers; some vegetables and fruits have different temperature requirements.
 A good grill rack helps to ensure that heat transfers more evenly to your foods during the cooking process and prevents overcooked or burnt food.
-Some are designed as warming racks to keep foods like burger buns warm or toast them at a lower temperature while still leaving space underneath to grill other products.
+Some are designed as warming racks to keep foods like burger buns warm or toast them at a lower temperature while leaving space underneath to grill other products.
 Others come in different shapes besides the usual horizontal grill racks to better hold and cook certain types of food, such as peppers, mushrooms, or chicken drumsticks.
-As a bonus, grill racks will keep your food from sticking to the grill itself, ensuring easier cleanup– since the grill racks are smaller, it’s a much simpler task to remove and clean them than the built-in grill grate.
-Grill racks are also a great way to avoid cross-contamination if you have someone in your home or social circle who has allergies or dietary restrictions.
+As a bonus, grill racks will keep your food from sticking to the grill itself, ensuring easier cleanup.
+Grill racks are also a great way to avoid cross-contamination if someone in your home or social circle has allergies or dietary restrictions.

 What should you look for in a grill rack?

-- Material: Grill racks will, almost without exception, be made of some metal.
-Cast iron and stainless steel are generally considered the two best options.
-Cast iron is a good choice because it’s not very expensive; it can be seasoned before cooking to add extra flavor and retains heat exceptionally well; many people own at least one cast-iron cooking pan or wok for this very reason.
-But cast iron is also a bit high maintenance and will rust over time if not properly cared for, which may be an issue if you tend to grill outdoors, as most people do.
-Stainless steel grill racks will be a bit pricier, but they’re easier to maintain, are naturally rustproof, and have a long service life.
+- Material: Cast iron and stainless steel are the two best options.
+Cast iron is a good choice because it’s not very expensive; it can be seasoned before cooking to add extra flavor and retains heat exceptionally well; many people own at least one cast-iron cooking pan or wok for this reason.
+But cast iron is also a bit high maintenance and will rust over time if not properly cared for.
+Stainless-steel grill racks will be a bit pricier, but they’re easier to maintain, are naturally rustproof, and have a long service life.
 They may not leave the classic grill marks on food as well as cast iron, though.

-- Food Type: What sort of food do you want to use in your grill rack to cook or keep warm?
+- Food: What food do you want to use in your grill rack to cook or keep warm?
 Burger buns?
-The burger patties themselves?
 Fish?
 Chicken wings or drumsticks?
-Ribs?
-Peppers?
 Kebobs?
-All of these and more are options for grill racks.
-Not all foods necessarily require a specially designed or shaped grill rack to cook, but they can be a boon for some types of food, especially those requiring lower temperatures or cooking faster.
+These and more are options for grill racks, especially those requiring lower temperatures or cooking faster.

-- Size: Your new grill rack won’t do you any good if it’s too big to fit on your grill or is too small to hold all the food you want to cook or warm on it.
-An outdoor grill will have more room for grill rack(s) than an indoor countertop grill or grill pan.
+- Size: An outdoor grill will have more room for grill rack(s) than an indoor countertop grill or grill pan.
 Think about where you primarily grill and how much space is available on top of that grill.
-It may help to measure your grill top to get an idea of its dimensions, so you know what size grill racks will fit on it.
+It may help to measure your grill top to understand its dimensions, so you know what size grill racks will fit on it.
 Also, consider how many people you tend to grill for—if you throw lots of backyard BBQ parties for friends and neighbors, you’ll probably need a bigger grill rack than you would if you’re grilling for yourself and your significant other.

 Should you clean a grill rack after each use?